 For a more complete list of all the laws amended by realignment AB 109, please see Appendix I to Felony Sentencing after Realignment by Retired Judge Richard Couzens and Justice Tricia Bigelow.

 4. What crimes are NOT covered by realignment?

 Certain categories of crimes, and certain types of offenders, are not covered by realignment.
-Realignment is designed to deal with low-level and low-risk offenders, not people who are considered too dangerous to be rehabilitated within the community.
+Realignment is designed to deal with low-level and low-risk offenders, not people who are considered too dangerous and high-risk to be rehabilitated within the community.